 Potential Cons – Depending on what you desire most from your carpet choices, Berber may have a few potential drawbacks that need to be weighed.
 Some consider the look of Berber carpet to appear outdated and with limited color options, but this traditional style has made a comeback in recent years.
 Although Berber carpeting is more durable than many other carpet options, the feel is less plush than other carpet piles and can be harder to repair in the rare instances that it experiences damage.

 When you choose the right carpet fiber for your home lifestyle, a Berber carpet combined with a high-quality will perform in your home like a dream.
-Our Great Western carpet experts can help you explore the perfect Berber style in our Saint Charles, IL showroom that will work perfectly in your high-traffic areas!
+Our Great Western carpet experts can help you explore the perfect Berber style in our Naperville, IL showroom that will work perfectly in your high-traffic areas!